CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ## 7. (Optional) tutorial2 - Demonstration of nf-core Nextflow pipeline using HyperQueue executor

-In this example, let's use HyperQueue meta executor (../../apps/hyperqueue.md) for running nextflow pipeline.
-This executor can be used to scale up analysis across the multiple nodes.
+In this example, let's use [HyperQueue meta executor](../../apps/hyperqueue.md) for running Nextflow pipeline.
+This executor can be used to scale up analysis across the multiple nodes when needed.

-Here is a batch script for running a nf-core pipeline:
+Here is a batch script for running a nf-core pipeline on Puhti:

 ```bash
 #!/bin/bash